TUAT-Novice/maprotonet/README.md

 ## Acknowledgment
-This repository is developed on the source code from MProtoNet, from https://github.com/aywi/mprotonet developed by Yuanyuan Wei, Roger Tam and Xiaoying Tang.
+This repository is established upon the source code of MProtoNet, from https://github.com/aywi/mprotonet developed by Yuanyuan Wei, Roger Tam and Xiaoying Tang.
+We appreciate their work.